nubenetes/awesome-kubernetes/docs/serverless.md

 * [medium: What a typical 100% Serverless Architecture looks like in AWS!](https://medium.com/serverless-transformation/what-a-typical-100-serverless-architecture-looks-like-in-aws-40f252cd0ecb)
 * [theregister.com: Microservices guru says think serverless, not Kubernetes: You don't want to manage 'a towering edifice of stuff'](https://www.theregister.com/2020/09/22/microservices_talk_gotopia/)
 * [serverless.com: Why we switched from docker to serverless](https://www.serverless.com/blog/why-we-switched-from-docker-to-serverless)
+* [dzone: The Serverless Path to DevOps](https://dzone.com/articles/the-serverless-path-to-devops) Serverless and DevOps combine in this article the uses AWS services as examples of how serverless technologies benefit DevOps processes.

 ### FaaS: Function as a Service
 * [wikipedia: FaaS Function as a Service](https://en.wikipedia.org/wiki/Function_as_a_service)